 At the School Food Project, we believe that for kids to learn, think and be the best they can be, they have to eat well.
 Because of this, we are dedicated to improving the health of each student by providing healthy food and offering nutrition education programs to grow young bodies and minds.

-BVSD will be distributing several meals' worth of food items and fresh produce to families: Every Monday from 8/24/20 until further notice (Distribution is in line with the district calendar and will be closed on holidays when school is not in session.)
+BVSD will be distributing several meals' worth of food items and fresh produce to families: Every Monday until further notice (Distribution is in line with the district calendar and will be closed on holidays when school is not in session.)

 WANT TO DONATE?